DinoChiesa/Apigee-Java-SAML-AuthnRequest/README.md

 Each of those parameters can be used as query parameters in a redirect to the IDP signon URL.
 Be mindful of URL-encoding the parameter values when constructing the query string.

-You can paste these items into [the form here](https://www.samltool.com/validate_authn_req.php) to verify that the signed AuthnRequest is valid.
+You can paste these items into [the form at samltool.com](https://www.samltool.com/validate_authn_req.php) to verify that the signed AuthnRequest is valid.
 If you do that you can find the PEM-encoding of the certificate used for this signature in the API Proxy, in [AM-KeyAndCert.xml](./bundle/apiproxy/policies/AM-KeyAndCert.xml).

 ## About Keys

-There is a private RSA key and a corresponding certificate embedded in the API Proxy.
-You should not use those for your own purposes.
+The API proxy embeds a private RSA key and a corresponding certificate.
+These are present for demonstration purposes.
+You should not use that key and certificate for your own purposes.
 Create your own.
 Self-signed is fine for testing purposes.
 You can do it with openssl.
 Creating a privatekey, a certificate signing request, and a certificate, is as easy as 1, 2, 3:

 ```
  openssl genpkey  -algorithm rsa -pkeyopt  rsa_keygen_bits:2048 -out privatekey.pem